Object Relational Mapping

 The javaxt-orm library is compiled using Java 11 requires the following libraries:

-• Nashorn for Javascript parsing
+• Nashorn for parsing model inputs in Javascript format

-• javaxt-core for JSON and basic file IO
+• javaxt-core for JSON and basic file I/O

 Generated Code Dependencies